itsays-zqc/my-website/docs/examples/PIC/ybranch/ybranch.md

 The `Source` function is utilized to retrieve the source manager for the current project.<br/>The `type` parameter specifies the type of the source and is formatted as either `["mode_source"] or ["gaussian_source"]`.<br/>The `name` parameter represents the name assigned to the source.<br/>The `axis` parameter defines the axis of the source.<br/>The `property` parameter allows for defining specific properties associated with the source.

-Detailed explaination about mode source : https://itsays-zqc.github.io/my-website/docs/test/v2_core/4Source#42-mode-source
+Detailed explaination about mode source : <a href='https://itsays-zqc.github.io/my-website/docs/test/v2_core/4Source#42-mode-source'>Mode Source</a>

 </div>